pinkstack/oracle-peak/README.md

 1. Install Bettercap by following [this instructions](https://www.bettercap.org/installation/).
 2. Install Docker by following [this instructions (for RPi v3)](https://phoenixnap.com/kb/docker-on-raspberry-pi).
 3. Run the following command on RPi (v3) that will boot the agent.
-The agent will then read data from bettercap's REST API endpoints transform it and feed to MQTT topic of your chose.
+The agent will then read data from Bettercap's REST API endpoints transform it and feed to MQTT topic of your chose.

 ```bash